edes33/edes33.github.io/sample_page.md

 #### Model Agnostic Data Prep
 First we eliminate features based on business understanding as well as those missing a significant amount of data as they will not be useful in our models.

 Next we need to change observations from vehicles to crashes.
 There is already a feature for the number of vehicles involved so we don't need to create this feature, but we will need to investigate features containing vehicle specific data such as driver's age and total occupants in car.
-After handling missing data and unreasonable values for these features, we will use summary metrics such as min, max, mean, median, or mode to perserve this data at the crash level.
+After handling missing data and unreasonable values (data entry errors) for these features, we will use summary metrics such as min, max, mean, median, or mode to perserve this data at the crash level.
 ```{r}
 age_summary_data <- crash %>%
   group_by(CRASH_NUMB) %>%